Title: The Beautiful Pretender

 Dorothea is one of ten ladies invited to the home of the margrave of Thornbeck for a two-week stay, after which he will choose a suitable bride.
 During the two weeks, the margrave secretly tests the women, hoping to find one whose character matches her beauty and status.
 He cannot help but be drawn to Dorothea, even though she does everything in her power to remain unnoticed.

-I loved how this book told the story of the margrave we met in The Huntress of Thornbeck Forest.
+I liked how this book told the story of the margrave we met in The Huntress of Thornbeck Forest.
 (Odette and Jorgen also make a few appearances!)
 Dickerson has a theme of overlapping characters and their stories, and this book is no exception.
 If you are a fan of fairytale retellings, I definitely recommend giving this book a try!